In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Languedoc-style pork with pecan aillade and braised greens
+Languedoc-style pork with pecan aillade and braised kale

-Garlicky aillade makes the perfect accompaniment for roast pork in this paleo and gluten-free meal, paired with greens braised with (optional) mildly spicy piment d’Espelette.
+Garlicky aillade makes the perfect accompaniment for roast pork in this paleo and gluten-free meal, which provides 100 percent of your daily recommended vitamin C and heart-healthy niacin.

 In your bag